Inheriting a home from your parents is a deeply personal experience, one that blends emotion with legal and financial responsibility.

 Here’s what you get with us:

-- A free, no-obligation cash offer — typically within hours.
+- A free, no-obligation cash offer, typically within hours

 - Completion in days, not months: perfect if you need speed or certainty.
+Our average completion time is 28 days, with some cases completing in as little as 7 days

-- We cover all legal fees: no estate agent charges, listing costs, or hidden extras.
+- We cover all legal fees: no estate agent charges, listing costs, or hidden extras

 - You choose the timeline: want to complete next week?
 Or need a few months to sort belongings?
-No problem.
+No problem

-We also buy homes in any condition — even if they’re unmortgageable, need major work, or have title issues.
+We also buy homes in any condition, even if they’re unmortgageable, need major work, or have title issues.

 If selling through a traditional estate agent feels too slow or stressful, give us a call.
 We’ll explain your options and help you make the right decision.
 No pressure, no pushiness.